- Chart

 Strengths

-- Proprietary Phospholipid-Drug Conjugate (PDC) technology.
+- Proprietary Phospholipid Drug Conjugate (PDC) technology platform

-- Experienced management team with a focus on oncology drug development.
+- Experienced management team in drug development

 Weaknesses

-- Clinical-stage company with no approved products.
+- Clinical-stage company with no approved products

 Opportunities

-- Expansion of CLR 131 to other cancer indications.
+- Expansion of indications for CLR 131

 Threats

-- Regulatory hurdles and delays in the approval process.
+- Regulatory hurdles and delays

 Competitors and Market Share